NeuroRehack/Be-Up-Standing/Firmware/README.md

 - Computer
 - Internet connection

+## Required skills and experience
+- 3d printing
+- Soldering
+- SSH and serial terminal
+- Basic knowledge of linux navigation and commands

 ## Hardware setup
 Once you have all the necessary components, you can start assembling the hardware.
 The wiring schematic below shows how to connect the various components to the Omega2 Pro.